KevStatic/GWOC-Project/README.md

 To run the Mudberry Studio website locally, follow these steps:

-1. Clone the repository.
+1. Go to the deployments.
-2. Install project dependencies using `npm install`.
-3. Configure the environment variables (e.g., MongoDB connection string).
-4. Start the development server using `npm start`.
+2. CLlick on the website.

 ## Screenshots

-[Add screenshots or links to live demos here]

 ## Contributing